Summer in Budapest: Weather & 23 Best Things to Do (2026)

 The weather is hot in the summer but you can still explore Budapest on foot – just make sure you go sightseeing in the morning or late afternoon.
 Also, don’t forget to use sunscreen and drink plenty of water.

 Budapest is a walkable city and there are many attractions in the city centre that are in close walking distance to each other.
+A walking tour is one of the best ways to explore and see everyday life in a new place.

 There are different options for walking tours in Budapest, such as visiting the Basilica, Buda Castle, or the Parliament.
 The walking tours usually last between 1.5-4 hours, and cost USD 10-70.